ssubedi09/Autonomous-Driving/README.md

 ### Roadmap Construction

-**Halton sequence sampling.** A deterministic, low-discrepancy quasi-random sequence used instead of uniform random sampling for better coverage with fewer samples.
+**Halton sequence sampling:** A deterministic, low-discrepancy quasi-random sequence used instead of uniform random sampling for better coverage with fewer samples.

-**Collision checking.** For each sampled state, validity requires the state to lie within the problem extents and its $(x,y)$ position to fall in the permissible (free) region of the map.
+**Collision checking:** For each sampled state, validity requires the state to lie within the problem extents and its $(x,y)$ position to fall in the permissible (free) region of the map.
 Edges between nearby vertices (within a connection radius $r$) are similarly checked by discretizing the edge and validating every intermediate state.

 ### Graph Search: A\*, Lazy A\*, and Shortcutting

-**A\*** expands nodes in order of $f(n) = g(n) + h(n)$, where $g(n)$ is the cost-to-come (accumulated edge length) and $h(n)$ is an admissible heuristic estimate of cost-to-go (Experimented with Euclidean distance and Dubins-length bound).
+**A\*:** expands nodes in order of $f(n) = g(n) + h(n)$, where $g(n)$ is the cost-to-come (accumulated edge length) and $h(n)$ is an admissible heuristic estimate of cost-to-go (Experimented with Euclidean distance and Dubins-length bound).

-**Lazy A\*.** Edge collision-checking dominates roadmap construction cost.
+**Lazy A\*:** Edge collision-checking dominates roadmap construction cost.
 Lazy A\* defers this check: edges are optimistically assumed valid during search and are only actually collision-checked when a node is *expanded*.

-**Shortcutting.** A\* returns the shortest path *on the graph*, not necessarily the shortest path in continuous space (since only sampled vertices are connectable).
+**Shortcutting:** A\* returns the shortest path *on the graph*, not necessarily the shortest path in continuous space (since only sampled vertices are connectable).
 The shortcut post-processor repeatedly picks two random indices along the path, and if a direct, collision-free edge between them is both feasible and shorter than the existing sub-path, replaces the sub-path with that direct edge.

 ---